RightsandWrongsgit/ARMTEC/index.md

 ## What's here

-Weather you need an effective way to project Sales, need to do a Profit & Loss (P&L) statement analysis, want to strengthern your Advertising & Promotion (A&P) performance, need help to conduct focused Market Research, want assistance managing Customer Relationships Management or deploying and leading your Salesforce, you can turn to ARMTEC.
+Whether you need an effective way to project Sales, need to do a Profit & Loss (P&L) statement analysis, want to strengthern your Advertising & Promotion (A&P) performance, need help to conduct focused Market Research, want assistance managing Customer Relationships Management or deploying and leading your Salesforce, you can turn to ARMTEC.
 Try our toolbox of self-service solutions.
 If you need more personalized help and translating this guidance to your specific business needs, [reach out to us.](contact.md)

 ### Toolbox